 Maharashtra: Naxals trigger IED blast in Gadchiroli, 15 jawans killed

-Mumbai, May 01: Sixteen security personnel have been killed in an explosion set off by Maoists in Maharashtra's Gadchiroli.
+Mumbai, May 01: Fifteen security personnel and a driver were killed in an explosion set off by Maoists in Maharashtra's Gadchiroli.
 The Maoists triggered an improvised explosive device (IED) to target the police vehicle.

 The incident took place on the Kurkheda-Korchi road in Gadchiroli when a team of the C-60 squad commandoes, an anti-Naxal unit, was patrolling the area.